mesquita/mesquita.github.io/about.md

 Hi, my name is **Vinicius Mesquita** and I'm currently an M.Sc. student at the Federal University of Rio de Janeiro (UFRJ) in the [Electric Engineering Program](http://www.pee.ufrj.br) of [Instituto Alberto Luiz Coimbra de Pós-Graduação e Pesquisa em Engenharia](http://coppe.ufrj.br) (COPPE) - Brazil.

-I made this blog to share my knowledge that I've been acquiring through my masters.

 ### More information